When there are a variety of techniques criminals can use, why is phishing still so prevalent?

-CI Security collaborated with F5 Labs in this year’s report with research straight from the Critical Insight Security Operations Center.
+In this collaboration with F5 Labs, we contributed threat research straight from the Critical Insight Security Operations Center.
 CTO Mike Simon shared what phishing attacks look like real-time when viewed by the analysts trained to catch them.
 He also recommended strategies companies need to defend against phishing campaigns.

 The new report calls out that phishing, while around for 25+ years, is still showing up as the #1 tactic used by criminals.

 Why?
 Because it’s a low-cost, low-lift tactic for threat actors.

 Compared to other TTPs that require expertise of a zero-day exploit, or skills to hack through a firewall, as the report notes, “the hardest part [of a successful phishing campaign] is coming up with a good trick email pitch to get people to click on, and a fake site to land on.”